hugoborini/script-scss/Readme.md

 #### To start your local host preview type npm run dev

-# ! important for mac os the last part of the script is not working so you need to add the script dev and build on the package.json !
+# __! important for mac os the last part of the script is not working so you need to add the script dev and build on the package.json !__

+# __so if your mac os user you need too past this too line in packgage.json__

+# `"dev": "parcel src/index.html",
+    "build": "parcel build src/index.html",`